mariuslbraun/real-options-climate-migration/README.md

 ## 1. Setting up the R environment

 First, open the R project file [Real_Options_Climate_Migration.Rproj](Real_Options_Climate_Migration.Rproj) in RStudio.
-It is important to work in the R project, as it is associated with the project folder and will set the working directory accordingly.
+It is important to work in the R project, as it is associated with the directory that the project is located in and will set the working directory accordingly.
 After opening the R project, open [setup.R](setup.R).
-Running the file will set up an R environment using the `renv` package, which manages project-local R dependencies to ensure that existing data analysis workflows work as they did before; for more information see https://rstudio.github.io/renv/articles/renv.html
+Running the file will set up an R environment using the `renv` package, which manages project-local R dependencies to ensure that existing data analysis workflows work as they did before;
+for more information see https://rstudio.github.io/renv/articles/renv.html

 Proceed as follows: